Distinguished varieties in a family of domains associated with spectral interpolation and operator theory: Distinguished varieties in the symmetrized polydisc

 \end{defn}

-\begin{thm} Let $(R, \mathcal M)$ be a Noetherian local ring which is Cohen-Macaulay and let $\{ a_1,\dots ,a_m \}\;\;(m\geq 0)$ be a sequence of elements in $\mathcal M$.
-If $I=(a_1,\dots ,a_m)$, then the following statements are equivalent. \begin{itemize} \item[(a)] $\{ a_1,\dots, a_m \}$ is a regular sequence. \item[(b)] $\{ a_1,\dots ,a_m \}$ is independent in $R$, that is, $I$ is a complete intersection. \end{itemize} \end{thm} This is an elementary result and a proof to this result can be found in any textbook of algebraic geometry, e.g., \cite{Kunj}, Chapter-V.
+\begin{thm} Let $(R, \mathcal M)$ be a Noetherian local ring which is Cohen-Macaulay and suppose $\{ a_0,\dots ,a_m \} $ is a sequence of elements in $\mathcal M$.
+If $I=(a_0,\dots ,a_m)$, then the following statements are equivalent. \begin{itemize} \item[(a)] $\{ a_0,\dots, a_m \}$ is a regular sequence. \item[(b)] $\{ a_0,\dots ,a_m \}$ is independent in $R$, that is, $I$ is a complete intersection. \end{itemize} \end{thm} This is an elementary result and a proof to this result can be found in any textbook of algebraic geometry, e.g. \cite{Kunj}, Corollary 5.13 of Chapter-V.